LLVM-AD/MAPLM/README.md

 ### How to Participate:
 ✓ Vision, multimodal integration, autonomous driving, high-definition mapping, and other relevant domain researchers or practitioners are welcome to join the challenge.
 ✓ Apart from the workshop competition content, we'll invite guests for topic-related presentations.
 Interested parties are urged to keep an eye out and join this workshop for paper submissions.
-✓ Outstanding students in the workshop paper submissions and competitions may receive priority for internship opportunities at Tencent Maps Perception Algorithm positions.
+✓ Outstanding students in the workshop paper submissions and competitions may receive priority for internship opportunities at Tencent Maps Perception Machine Learning Engineer / Research Scientist positions.
 ✓ Competition details are still being prepared.
 Please keep checking our workshop homepage for updates.